-Content Marketing and SEO — How to Create Content That Ranks in Google
+Content Marketing and SEO — How to Write Content That Actually Ranks

 Why 90% of Blog Posts Generate ZERO Traffic